markp07/ai-assistant/README.md

 # AI Assistant

 AI Assistant is a Java project built with Maven and Docker.
-It integrates with the OpenAI model and external APIs to provide real-time railway information in the Netherlands and Belgium.
+It integrates with the OpenAI model.

 ## Table of Contents